Reflow-HQ/libs/auth-next/README.md

     storeID: 123456,
     secret: "REPLACE_ME_WITH_A_32_CHAR_SECRET",
     beforeSignin: async (user: User) => {
-      // Do stuff
+      // Create database records, validate permissions, send emails etc..
+      // Return true to allow the user to sign in return true;

+      // To prevent the sign-in:
-      return true;
+      // return false;
     },
   });
 }
 ```

-This can come in handy of you wish to do something every time a user signs in or if you need to prevent the sign in altogether.
+The `beforeSignin` callback takes a [User object](#async-user-promiseuser--null) as a parameter.
+The callback is useful for performing actions every time a user signs in or if you need to prevent the sign in altogether.
 To prevent the user from logging in you can just return `false` in your `beforeSignin` callback.

 ### User Sign-out